 Figure 8.
-Generalized ChatGPT Output vs. Personalized RAG-Based Response.
+Typical ChatGPT and personalized RAG-based responses.

-The left side of Figure 8 shows a user searching for a muffin recipe as a query and outputting the result in the ChatGPT 3.5 UI, which is not typical of the user's personality and intentions.
-Since the information is output from the already learned parameters, the context cannot be reflected, so the LLM simply generates the answer by analyzing the prompt.
-On the other hand, the right side of Figure 8 shows the result of a context-based response through the rag process in the personalization database of the 'tagging box' implemented in this system, i.e., the muffin recipe created and updated by the individual is output, and the context information that only the individual has is displayed by the automated update of the personalization database.
-To validate the differentiation of such a system from traditional LLMs, we use RAG's performance evaluation metrics to verify the results.
+The left side of Figure 8 shows a user prompt for a muffin recipe and the output of ChatGPT 3.5, which is does not reflect the personality and intentions of the user.
+Because the output is based on already learned parameters, it does reflect the context; therefore, the LLM simply generates the answer by analyzing the prompt.
+By contrast, as shown in the right side of Figure 8, the context-based response generated through RAG from the personalized database of the “tag box” implemented in this system, that is, the muffin recipe created and updated by the individual is output, and the context information that is only relevant to the individual is displayed.
+To validate the differentiation of this system from traditional LLMs, we used the RAG performance evaluation metrics to verify the results.

 4.1.
-RAG Assessment Framework: RAGAS
+RAGAs Framework

-In this section, we used the Retrieval Augmented Generation Assessment Suite (RAGAS) Framework [19] to evaluate the performance of RAG systems, which is a framework that focuses on evaluating the retrieval and generation capabilities of RAG systems.
-The way each component of the RAG pipeline is evaluated can be divided into two parts: Answer Generation and Document Retrieval.
+We used the RAGAs framework [19], which is a framework that focuses on evaluating the retrieval and generation capabilities of RAG systems, to evaluate the performance of the proposed system.
+The evaluation of each component of the RAG pipeline can be divided into two parts: answer generation and document retrieval.

-In Figure 9, the generation process has two metrics: faithfulness, which evaluates the relevance between the retrieved documents and the generated answers, and answer relevance, which evaluates the relevance of the generated answers to the question.
-In the search process, there are metrics that evaluate the retrieved documents for a question, namely context precision and context recall.
+The generation process shown in Figure 9 comprises two metrics: faithfulness, which evaluates the relevance between the retrieved documents and generated answers, and answer relevance, which evaluates the relevance of the generated answers to the questions.
+In the search process, the documents retrieved for a question are evaluated based on context precision and recall.